guereslib/ten-reproducible-research-things/content/00-intro.md

 ### Replication vs Reproducible Research

-A basic tenet in science is the ability to replicate the results of any experiment.
+A basic tenet in science is the ability to replicate the results of any experiment<sup>(1,2)</sup>.
 Replication verifies results; however, research papers often lack the detail required for independent replication.
-Many attempts at replicating the results of well-known scientific studies have failed in a variety of disciplines.
+Many attempts at replicating the results of well-known scientific studies have failed in a variety of disciplines <sup>(1)</sup>.

 Replicating studies with new data is expensive, for this reason computationally reproducible research is recommended as a way to assess the validity and rigor of scientific results.
 Research is considered reproducible when others can reproduce results of a study with only the original data, code, conditions and documentation.